-When you have begun work on your aluminum gutters, after you have them installed and they are primed, it is now time for them to be painted.
+When you have begun work on your aluminum gutters, you have them installed and they are primed, it is time for them to be painted.
 But take a moment to ensure that you have done everything properly leading up to you being able to paint them successfully.

 (This is Part 2 of a 2 part series.
 To return to Part 1, click here.)

 The first thing that you have to do is prepare your gutters so that they are ready to accept the paint.
 Begin by removing the old paint from the gutters using a paint scrapper then going over it with a piece of sandpaper to remove any remaining pieces.
 Once this has been done, it is important that you clean the gutters.
 By mixing a small bucket of dish soap and water, you can scrub the gutters down and ensure that they are clean.
 Remember that they need to be clean so that the paint will stick to them properly.
 Then take a hose and rinse the gutters clean from the roof down, so that dirty water doesn't pool within the gutters.

 You need to prime your gutters to help protect them and make them ready for the weather and the future.
 Pick a primer that is ammonia-free because there is a chance that the ammonia will have a reaction to the aluminum and create a gas pocket between the layers of paint.